LetsWrappIt/VsCommandBuddy/Docs/builtincommands.md

 ## Built-in command: Generate vscb
 If you choose the command 'Tools - Generate vscb', VsCommandBuddy will generate an example solution vscb file and one project vscb file for each project in the solution.
-If VsCommandBuddy finds an existing vscb configuration file, it will not overwrite that one, instead it will create the example vscb file using the filename <name>.vscb.example.json
+If VsCommandBuddy finds an existing vscb configuration file, it will not overwrite that one.

-Solution vscb files differ slightly from project vscb file, so use the right example.
-Further info can be found at the github repository VsCommandBuddy

 ### Built-in command: Refresh
 VsCommandBuddy reads the Visual Studio Solution file and the vscb config files.
 If you change